 Well no, because I didn't have a MIDI synthesizer.
-But I did program computer-generated music in BASIC on the computer that I had before that.
-This was even published on cassette tapes back in the 1980s.
-Still, even the Atari, which was a more advanced machine that more resembled a contemporary personal computer, didn't have a hard drive.
-All the data, everything you loaded, everything you saved, was on a floppy disk.
-So I immediately got exposed to the kind of precariousness of the medium.
+But I did program computer-generated music in BASIC on the 8-bit computer that I had before that.
+This was even published on cassette tapes back in the time [including ‘The Unseen Collection’ of the Scottish art magazine Variant in 1989].
+Still, even the Atari ST, which was a more advanced machine that resembled a contemporary personal computer, didn't have a hard drive.
+All programs and data, everything you loaded, everything you saved, was on a floppy disk.
+So I immediately got exposed to the precariousness of the medium.
 If there was a bad sector on your floppy disk, it just meant that your data was lost.

 Did the floppy disk feel limited, even though it was an upgrade from what came before?
 Did people still want more data?

 They did, there was a whole hacking culture of so-called extended floppy formatting that was huge at that time.
 We're talking about the late 1980s and the early 1990s.
 Let me explain how this worked.
-A floppy disk is basically a kind of magnetic disk inside a plastic cover, right?
-And that is being written on with a magnetic reader.
+A floppy disk is basically a magnetic disk inside a plastic cover, right?
+And that is being read from and written on with a magnetic head.
 You could compare this to a machine that presses vinyl records.
-This device doesn't only read records, but it also has a needle to write on them.
-Now, imagine that that machine would not fully stick to the standardization of an LP record, but also writes onto the inside circle, where the label is.
-In that way you extend the time that is officially possible.
+This device doesn't only play records, but it also has a needle to write them.
+Now, imagine that that machine would not fully stick to the standardization of an LP record, but also write onto the inside circle, where the label is.
+In that way you extend the capacity and playback time that is officially available.
 That's what most programmers did with extended formatting.
-They wrote on sectors of the magnetic surface that were not supposed to be written upon.
-This also meant that you were running into even bigger risk of losing data.
+They wrote code to directly control the magnetic write head and move it to parts of the floppy disk’s magnetic surface that were not supposed to be written upon.
+This also meant that you were running into even bigger risks of losing data.

 It seems like people tried to stretch the abilities of the floppy disk from the moment it arrived.
 Were there no alternatives on the market that provided more data out of the box?

 There were.
 Some time later I had a zip drive, which is something like a swappable hard drive that works with cartridges that look like giant size floppy disks.
 Those had a capacity of around 100 megabytes, which was huge in comparison to the floppy disks.
-The company that produced them, Iomega, was very successful because of them for a couple of years.
+The company that produced them, Iomega, was very successful with them for a couple of years.
 But then USB arrived.
 I think it was a small Israeli computer startup that had the idea of soldering flash memory directly onto a USB controller to make a USB memory stick.
-At the time flash memory cards for digital cameras and media players already existed.
+At the time flash memory cards for digital cameras and media players already existed, but couldn’t be plugged directly into computers.

 The floppy disk had been around for a very long time.
 Was USB the medium that prompted its downfall?